 We create space in the art world for the authentic appreciation of artists of diverse backgrounds.

-Archives (BWA) is a diversity-driven, non-profit cultural institution that produces and shares art to connect, inspire and build bridges among global communities.
-BWA’s creative expression is fostered through collaboration and processes that employ conventional as well as emerging technologies.
+Brandywine Workshop and Archives is a diversity-driven, nonprofit cultural institution that produces and shares art to connect, inspire, and build bridges among global communities.
+At BWA, creative expression is fostered through collaboration and processes that employ conventional as well as emerging technologies.

 What We Do

-A free, interactive digital archive of culturally diverse art and artists, Artura.org gives visitors access to a wide variety of voices, experiences, and histories not found in any other single open-educational resource.
-Our platform allows users to interact with art that represents contemporary cultures, histories, and traditions from around the globe.
+A free, interactive digital archive of culturally diverse art and artists, Artura.org gives visitors access to a wide variety of voices, experiences, and histories not found in any other single open-source educational resource.
+Our platform allows users to access and interact with art that represents contemporary cultures, histories, and traditions from around the globe.